Cyber data breaches of information, a relatively new phenomenon, are in many ways uncharted territory, with healthcare providers a frequent target.

 Keep in mind that HIPAA was created to protect patients, not healthcare providers.
 And although the regulations offer guidance about securing patient information, physicians, practices and hospitals can still be sued.

-Cyber Liability Insurance, like the AOA-endorsed policies offered through Lockton Affinity, is your best protection if a patient’s records are breached or leaked.
+Cyber Liability Insurance from Lockton Affinity is your best protection if a patient’s records are breached or leaked.

 With Cyber Liability Insurance, you’re covered for the high costs associated with theft or breach of patient data, including: